davidlamt/davidltran.com/src/posts/log-function-entry-exit-c/index.md

 In addition to having a pretty cool name, this feature allows for collecting profiling statistics in programs.
 This is exactly what I needed as we wanted to create a debugging log trail.

-First, we needed to add the `-finstrument-functions` options to our `CFLAGS` compiler variable.
+First, we needed to add the `-finstrument-functions` option to our `CFLAGS` compiler variable.

 ## Implement Instrumentation Functions